-133. An external student must submit an application for defending a doctoral dissertation to the Rector.
-The application shall be accompanied by:

-133.1. a dissertation manuscript or a published scientific monograph;

-133.2. a list of scientific publications and copies thereof;

-133.3. a copy of the Master's degree or equivalent higher education qualification and its supplement (appendix);

-133.4. logs or transcripts of the doctoral examinations (if any) and descriptions of doctoral study subject programmes;

-133.5. a curriculum vitae - a description of life, scientific and creative activities;

-133.6. a copy of the identity document.

-134. Having determined that the documents submitted by the external student meet the requirements set out in clause 133 of the Regulation, the Research Centre shall submit the external student's application and its annexes to the Rector.

-135. The Vice-Rector for Education appoints reviewers and designates the units which shall consider and report, in a meeting of scientific and teaching staff, whether the manuscript of the dissertation or the published scientific monograph meets the requirements for a doctoral dissertation.

-136. The Doctoral Committee examines the submitted material, the opinion of the meeting of the scientific teaching staff of the units whose scientific fields are closest to the submitted thesis, and the report of the meeting of the scientific teaching staff within a maximum of 3 months from the date of receipt of the application, and decides whether or not the manuscript of the thesis, or the published monograph, meets the requirements for a doctoral dissertation.
-If a positive decision has been taken, the Doctoral Committee follows the procedure laid down in the Regulation:

-136.1. appoints a scientific advisor;

-136.2. determines the subjects to be studied in the doctoral programme and the timeframes for their examinations;

-136.3. determines examinations already taken externally that can be credited.

-137. Dissertations must be defended no later than one year after the decision date.

-138. The external student whom the Doctoral Committee appointed a scientific advisor pays to the University the doctoral thesis defence fee set by the Council.
-The external student only bears the costs directly related to the award of a doctoral degree.
-Having received an external student's request, the Doctoral Committee assesses the external student's contribution to the University's research and experimental development and to the scientific production attributed to the University, and may propose to the Rector to reduce the fee for the defence of the doctoral thesis.

-139. A scientific advisor is appointed for an external student by order of the Rector drawn up by the Research Centre.

-140.Having obtained a permission of the Doctoral Committee, an external student takes examinations in accordance with the provisions of Section 1 of Chapter VI of the Regulation and defends his/ her dissertation in accordance with provisions of Section 5 of Chapter VI of the Regulation.
+- 133. An external candidate must submit an application for defending a doctoral dissertation to the Rector.
+The application shall be accompanied by: - 133.1. a dissertation manuscript or a published scientific monograph; - 133.2. a list of scientific publications and copies thereof; - 133.3. a copy of the Master's degree or equivalent higher education qualification and its supplement (appendix); - 133.4. reports or transcripts of the doctoral examinations (if any) and descriptions of doctoral study subject programmes; - 133.5. a curriculum vitae a description of life, scientific and creative activities; - 133.6. a copy of the identity document (show). - 134.
+Having determined that the documents submitted by the external candidate meet the requirements set out in clause 133 of the Regulation, the Research Department shall submit the external candidate application and its annexes to the Rector. - 135.
+The Vice-Rector for Research appoints reviewers and designates the units which shall consider and evaluate in a meeting of research and teaching staff, whether the manuscript of the dissertation or the published scientific monograph meets the requirements for a doctoral dissertation. - 136.
+The Doctoral Committee examines the submitted material, the opinion of the meeting of the research and teaching staff of the units whose research fields are closest to the submitted dissertation, within a maximum of 3 months from the date of receipt of the application, and decides whether or not the manuscript of the dissertation, or the published monograph, meets the requirements for a doctoral dissertation.
+If a positive decision has been taken, the Doctoral Committee follows the procedure laid down in the Regulation: - 136.1. appoints a scientific consultant; - 136.2. determines the subjects to be studied and the timeframes for their examinations; - 136.3. determines examinations already taken extramurally that can be credited. - 137.
+Dissertations must be defended no later than one year after the decision date. - 138.
+The external candidate whom the Doctoral Committee appointed a scientific consultant pays to the University the doctoral dissertation defence fee set by the University Council.
+The external candidate only bears the costs directly related to the award of a doctoral degree.
+Having received an external candidate's request, the Doctoral Committee assesses the external candidate's contribution to the University's research and experimental development and to the scientific production attributed to the University, and may propose to the Rector to reduce the fee for the defence of the doctoral dissertation. - 139.
+A scientific consultant is appointed for an external candidate by order of the Rector drawn up by the Research Department. - 140.Having obtained a permission of the Doctoral Committee, an external candidate takes examinations in accordance with the provisions of Section 1 of Chapter VI of the Regulation and defends his/ her dissertation in accordance with provisions of Section 5 of Chapter VI of the Regulation.

-141. If the Doctoral Committee rejects the external student's application for the defence of his/her dissertation, he/she may resubmit his/her application for the defence of his/her dissertation after one year at the earliest.
+141. If the Doctoral Committee rejects the external candidate's application for the defence of his/her dissertation, he/she may resubmit his/her application for the defence of his/her dissertation after one year at the earliest.